 Click the green arrow and choose one of the configuration files from the drop-down menu.

-- If the connection is successful, you will see OpenVPN status as connected as well as sent/received data
+- Once the VPN connection is established, you will see the OpenVPN status as connected, as well as sent/received data.

 It's always recommended to check whether your connection was successful after setting up a VPN for the first time.
 This can be easily done by doing an IP leak test and a DNS leak test which is available on our website.
 Click here to find out how to make sure your connection was successful.